markobonna/meetthemusic/README.md

 # Meet the Music

-This project was built for the 2023 Flow Hackathon
+This project was built for the 2023 Flow Hackathon with a special Thank You to the teams at Next.js, Flow Blockchain, Dapper Wallet, Niftory, and Riffusion.

 ## Tech Stack